Skip to content

 Do sapphires make good heirlooms?

 Yes.
-Because of their durability and timeless appeal, sapphires are often passed down through generations as family heirlooms.
+Thanks to their durability and timeless appeal, sapphires are often passed down through generations as treasured family heirlooms.

 Buying & Value FAQs